Osteoarthritis is the most common cause of cervical spondylosis.

 Cervical spondylosis usually affects middle-aged and older people.
 It is a common cause of spinal cord dysfunction among people older than 60.

 Some people are born with a narrow spinal canal.
-In them, compression due to spondylosis may be more severe.
+In them, compression due to spondylosis may cause more severe problems.

 Symptoms of cervical spondylosis may result from compression of the spinal cord, the spinal nerve roots, or both.

 If the spinal cord is compressed, the first sign is usually a change in walking.
 Leg movements may become jerky (spastic), and walking becomes unsteady.
 Sensation below the neck may be decreased.
 The neck may be painful and become less flexible.
 Reflexes in the legs typically become exaggerated, sometimes causing muscles to contract involuntarily (called spasms).
 Coughing, sneezing, and other movements of the neck may worsen symptoms.

 If severe, compression may impair bladder and bowel function.
 If minor neck trauma severely damages the spinal cord, all four limbs may suddenly become paralyzed.

 If spinal nerve roots are compressed, the neck is usually painful, and the pain often radiates to the head, shoulders, or arms.
-Muscles in one or both arms may become weak and waste away, making the arms weak.
+Muscles in one or both arms may become weak and waste away.

 Doctors suspect cervical spondylosis based on symptoms, especially in older people or in people who have osteoarthritis.

 Magnetic resonance imaging (MRI), computed tomography (CT), or myelography with CT can confirm the diagnosis.
 MRI provides much more information because it shows the spinal cord and roots.
 CT does not show them.
 However, both procedures show where the spinal canal is narrowed, how compressed the spinal cord is, and which spinal nerve roots may be affected.